How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Innerspring

-Innerspring is the most traditional mattress form.
+Innerspring is the most traditional mattress type.
 These beds feature a coil unit and above it, a thin layer of cushioning.
 Hybrids, which contain coils and layers of foam on top, are also under the innerspring umbrella, even though they vary from traditional construction.
 The four types of coils found in innerspring beds are Bonnell, encased, offset, and continuous.
 Encased coils are usually found in hybrid models.

-Lastly, the amount of space between the coils circulates air well for a cooler night’s sleep.
+A major pro to innerspring mattresses is that they’re highly affordable, and the amount of space between the coils circulates air well for a cooler night’s sleep.

 The biggest downside to innerspring beds is that they don’t have as much cushioning, and this could be problematic for those seeking good pressure relief.